 Have seasoned agents give talks and facilitate group discussions about key concepts.
 This not only educates your trainees, but since the information is coming from an existing team member, it helps create consistency in how different customer service reps think and talk about those key concepts.

 Customer service tools have come a long way over the past couple of decades.
-They can help your team provide faster, more consistent service that keeps customers happy -- but only if your people know how to use them.
+They can help your customer service team provide faster, more consistent service that keeps customers happy -- but only if your people know how to use them.

 1. Lean on your vendors